brry/extremeStat/README.md

 extremeStat
 ===========

-Fit, plot and compare several (extreme value) distributions and draw a plot with return periods on a linear scale.
+Fit, plot and compare several (extreme value) distributions.
+Can also compute (truncated) distribution quantile estimates and draw a plot with return periods on a linear scale.

-depends on berryFunctions for: lim0, logAxis, logVals, owa, rainbow2, rmse, rsquare

-Brian Ripley does not like to see a subpackage like this on CRAN.
-What's your opinion?

 Code to install: